-3. If an actuary who was the appointed actuary for the immediately preceding filed actuarial opinion is replaced by an action of the board of directors, the insurer shall within five business days notify the insurance department of the state of domicile of this event.
+3. If an actuary who was the appointed actuary for the immediately preceding filed actuarial opinion is replaced by an action of the board of directors, the insurer shall within five business days notify the insurance department of the jurisdiction of domicile of this event.
 The insurer shall also furnish the domiciliary commissioner with a separate letter within 10 business days of the above notification stating whether in the 24 months preceding such event there were any material disagreements with the former appointed actuary regarding the content of the opinion.
 The disagreements required to be reported in response to this paragraph include both those resolved to the former actuary’s satisfaction and those not resolved to the former actuary’s satisfaction.
 The insurer shall also in writing request such former actuary to furnish a letter addressed to the insurer stating whether the actuary agrees with the statements contained in the insurer’s letter and, if not, stating the reasons for which he does not agree.
 Additionally, the insurer shall furnish such responsive letter from the former actuary to the domiciliary commissioner together with its own.

 VM-30, Section 3.B.3

-3. Any actuary engaged by the commissioner under [insert reference to Section 3 of the state’s Standard Valuation Law] shall have the same status as an examiner for purposes of obtaining data from the company, and the work papers and documentation of the actuary shall be retained by the commissioner—provided, however, that any information provided by the company to the actuary and included in the work papers shall be considered as material provided by the company to the commissioner and shall be kept confidential to the same extent as is prescribed by law with respect to other material provided by the company to the commissioner pursuant to the statute governing these AOM requirements.
+3. Any actuary engaged by the commissioner under [insert reference to Section 3 of the jurisdiction’s Standard Valuation Law] shall have the same status as an examiner for purposes of obtaining data from the company, and the work papers and documentation of the actuary shall be retained by the commissioner—provided, however, that any information provided by the company to the actuary and included in the work papers shall be considered as material provided by the company to the commissioner and shall be kept confidential to the same extent as is prescribed by law with respect to other material provided by the company to the commissioner pursuant to the statute governing these AOM requirements.
 The actuary shall not be an employee of a consulting firm involved with the preparation of any prior memorandum or opinion for the insurer pursuant to these AOM requirements for any one of the current year or the preceding three years.

 VM-50, Section 2.B.1

 1. Companies are required to report experience for their life insurance business pursuant to the life instructions contained in VM-51 Experience Reporting Formats.
-Companies licensed only in their state of domicile may be exempted from these experience reporting requirements if allowed by the domiciliary commissioner.
+Companies licensed only in their jurisdiction of domicile may be exempted from these experience reporting requirements if allowed by the domiciliary commissioner.

 VM-50, Section 4.D.6

 6. Where quality would not appear to be significantly compromised, statistical agents may use records with missing or invalid data if the errors do not involve a field relevant to the report.
-For insurers with a body of data for a state, line of business and year that fails to meet these standards, statistical agents shall use their discretion (but should still inform the regulator of key decisions made) regarding the omission of the entire body of data, including records with valid entries.
+For insurers with a body of data for a jurisdiction, line of business and year that fails to meet these standards, statistical agents shall use their discretion (but should still inform the regulator of key decisions made) regarding the omission of the entire body of data, including records with valid entries.
 Completeness of reports is desirable, but not at the risk of including a body of data that appears to have an unreasonably high chance of significant errors.

 VM-50, Section 4.E